 Promoting partnerships in sensitive urban areas

-The BIP/ZIP programme supports small-scale, community-driven projects in deprived neighbourhoods, allowing bottom-up experimentation in the form of co-governance models, design solutions and cultural initiatives, to name only a few.
+The BIP/ZIP program supports small-scale, community-driven projects in deprived neighbourhoods, allowing bottom-up experimentation in the form of co-governance models, design solutions and cultural initiatives, to name only a few.
 BIP/ZIP officially started in 2011 and remains active today.

-The BIP/ZIP programme first appeared in the objectives of the Local Housing Programme (PLH), approved by the city in late 2009.
+The BIP/ZIP program first appeared in the objectives of the Local Housing Programme (PLH), approved by the city in late 2009.
 Since 2011, the programme has aimed at implementing small, local interventions that promote the emergence of activities in neighbourhoods and in Priority Intervention Zones able to “make viable responses to social and urban emergencies” as a “challenge to the well-being of the whole community.”
-This programme is highly open in terms of partnerships and themes, among which several stand out: the promotion of citizenship, skills and entrepreneurship, prevention and inclusion, rehabilitation and redevelopment areas, and the improvement of life in neighbourhoods.
+This program is highly open in terms of partnerships and themes, among which several stand out: the promotion of citizenship, skills and entrepreneurship, prevention and inclusion, rehabilitation and redevelopment areas, and the improvement of life in neighbourhoods.
 Its philosophy is based on the establishment of local partnerships, together with the parish and local associations, communities and non-governmental organizations, contributing to the strengthening of social and territorial cohesion in the city.
-The programme’s primary goal is the promotion of active citizenship that will strengthen the integration of these territories in the city (see CRESPO et al, 2016).
+The program’s primary goal is the promotion of active citizenship that will strengthen the integration of these territories in the city (see CRESPO et al, 2016).